Good Friday April 15, 2022

 Forgive us, Lord for the hardness of our hearts.

-Turn us back to you to accept you love and forgiveness.
+Turn us back to you to your love and forgiveness.

 Be especially with those who are sick